 So who says muffins just have to be for bread?

-AND they’re great for staying in control of your portion sizes.
+AND, they’re great for when you want to stay in control of your portion sizes.

 For more muffin recipes, click on our super popular Easy Walnut Chocolate Chip Muffins and Banana Crumb Muffins Even Your Picky Eater Will Love!